sympy/sympy/doc/src/explanation/glossary.md

 - Capitalize the names, unless they refer to code.
 - Each definition should be short (no more than a paragraph).
 - Keep the terms in alphabetical order.
+- Vitalize the first occurrence of the term in the definition.
 - Use cross-references to refer to full documentation for functions, etc.
 - Classes/functions should only be listed here if they are core concepts for understanding how to use SymPy.
 Classes and functions themselves can be